Eric Ghiaciuc

-Eric M. Ghiaciuc [GUY-check] (born May 28, 1981) is an American former professional football center.
+Eric M. Ghiaciuc [GUY-check] (born May 28, 1981) is an American former professional football player who was a center in the National Football League (NFL).
 He was selected by the Cincinnati Bengals in the fourth round of the 2005 NFL draft.
-He played college football at Central Michigan.
+He played college football for the Central Michigan Chippewas.

 Early life

 While attending Oxford High School, Ghiaciuc was a three-sport standout in football, wrestling, and track and field.
 In football, he won All-League, All-County, All-Metro, All-State honors, and he was ranked No.37 prospect by The Detroit News, and No.47 by the Detroit Free Press.
 In wrestling, he was the state heavyweight champion.
 Ghiaciuc is of Romanian descent.

 College career

 At Central Michigan University in Mount Pleasant, Michigan, Ghiaciuc was part of an offensive line which generated 105 touchdowns in a three-year stint.
 He was redshirted in 2000, saw limited action in 2001, then took over as starting center in 2002, starting for the next 37 games for the Chippewas.
 He was an Industrial Education major who graduated with a 3.30 GPA.